duerrfk/doorbell20/README.md

 The main features of DoorBell20 are:

 * Open-source software and hardware.
-Source code for the app and door bell monitoring device as well as Eagle files (schematic and board layout) are provided.
+Source code for the door bell monitoring device and IFTTT client as well as Eagle files (schematic and board layout) are provided.
 * Maker-friendly: using easily available cheap standard components (nRF51822 BLE chip, standard electronic parts), easy to manufacture circuit board, and open-source software and hardware design.
 * Includes a client for the popular and versatile If This Then That (IFTTT) service to facilitate the development of IoT applications integrating DoorBell20.
 * Liberal licensing of software and hardware under the Apache License 2.0 and the CERN Open Hardware License 1.0, respectively.